 Cardiovascular disease is the global leading cause of death, accounting for more than 18.6 million deaths in 2019 worldwide.
 Along with being the leading cause of death, heart disease and stroke are major causes of disability and soaring health costs around the world.

-There are over 520 million people globally living with cardiovascular disease daily, making it one of the most important and relevant threats our health and our healthcare systems.
+There are over 520 million people globally living with cardiovascular disease, making it one of the most important and relevant threats on our health and our healthcare systems.

 Maintain a healthy heart throughout life